 History and Structure

-The Haute Autorité de santé (HAS) became operational on January 1st, 2005.
+The French National Authority for Health (Haute Autorité de santé or HAS) became operational on January 1st, 2005.
 It is a consultative body providing independent scientific advice to the French public authorities.
 It was formed by the merger of ANAES (French National Agency for Accreditation and Evaluation in Health), the Transparency Committee, and the Committee for the assessment of devices and health technologies (CEPP) – two committees previously run by AFSSAPS (Agency for the Safety of Healthcare Products) – and FOPIM (Fund for the Promotion of Medical and Health Economics Information).
 The objective was to bring together into a single body all the expertise needed for patient-centred continuous quality improvement.

 How HAS Works

-HAS is governed by a board of eight members; the Board Chair is appointed by the Head of State.
-HAS may perform assessments on its own initiative or at the request of government (eg the Ministry of Health), national health insurance, learned societies, users' associations, etc. There are seven specialist committees, each chaired by a Board member.
+HAS is governed by a board of eight members responsible for setting our strategic priorities and policies.
+The Board Chair is appointed by the Head of State.
+HAS may perform assessments on its own initiative or at the request of government (eg the Ministry of Health), national health insurance, learned societies, users’ associations, etc. There are eight specialist committees, each chaired by a Board member.
 Each Board member is responsible for the policy, strategy and executive powers of their committee, and sets up working groups.
 Each Chair is supported by an operational manager who reports to the Director of HAS.

 Dissemination strategies involve communicating with the media, editing and publishing reports, professional and public conferences, and exchange of information at local, regional, national and international levels.
 Information posted on our website (abstracts, reports, etc) is continuously updated.
 Assessment reports and documents supporting decisions are posted on the HAS website.